vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - You downloaded an official build or an open-source build of the OVA installer.
 For information about where to download the installer, see [Download the vSphere Integrated Containers Installer](download_vic.md).
 - Verify that the environment in which you are deploying the appliance meets the prerequisites described in [Deployment Prerequisites for vSphere Integrated Containers](vic_installation_prereqs.md).
-- Familiarize yourself with the [Deployment Topologies for the vSphere Integrated Containers Appliance](vic_deployment_topos.md).
 - Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
 - Use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.